a collection of notes on areas of personal interest

 There are other forms of crime occuring in the Gulf, just as in Europe, but certainly not to the same extent.
 Drugs, alcohol and prostitution exist, and smuggling has been a characteristic of the Gulf for centuries.
 But they are kept more or less in check.

 One form of crime has often been commented on as significant in the Gulf and that is corruption.
 But this, again, has much to do with traditional societal moraes.
 For centuries Islam has spread not by conquering and enforcing change, but by encouraging adoption and adaptation to a central government.
 Those put into the conquered lands were required to govern equitably and with considerable latitude, as long as the requirements of the central authority were met.
 Their reward for this was that they were permitted to benefit themselves, provided that it was not carried to extremes, and that the system provided a good advertisement for Islam.

-Governors were, in the same sense that I have written about tribal groupings, the head of operations in which they were trusted and relied upon to make sound decisions.
-Wealth was necessary to them in order to benefit those requiring assistance.
-They would not keep their positions if they were seen to behave against the interests of those reliant upon them.
-In a development of this system today, Westerners have complained that they have had to involve themselves unwillingly in corruption in order to be considered for the provision of goods and services.
+Governors were, in a similar sense to that which I have written about in tribal groupings, the head of operations in which they were trusted and relied upon to make sound decisions.
+Wealth was necessary for them in order to benefit those requiring assistance, and they would not keep their positions if they were seen to behave against the interests of those reliant upon them.
+In a development of this system today, Westerners have complained that they have had to involve themselves unwillingly in what they understood to be corruption in order to be considered for the provision of goods and services.